 For a prosecutor to convict an individual, they must prove certain elements beyond a reasonable doubt, including that there was an “emergency” and the accused acted “intentionally” or “recklessly.”
 A skilled defense attorney will investigate every element of the case, determine what defenses are applicable, and develop a strategy in an effort to achieve a favorable result.

-If you or a loved one is facing a charge of Interfering with a 911 or Emergency Call, you will need an experienced Fort Worth criminal defense attorney to thoroughly evaluate your case and aggressively defend you.
-At Varghese Summersett, our lawyers have extensive experience handling serious criminal cases.
-Collectively, we bring together more than 100 years of criminal law experience and have tried more than 550 cases before Texas juries.
+If you or a loved one is facing a charge of Interfering with a 911 or Emergency Call in Fort Worth, you might need the assistance of an experienced criminal defense attorney to thoroughly evaluate your case and aggressively defend you.
 Call us today for a complimentary strategy session.